Jordan travel advice: Is it safe to visit after Iran attacks Israel, and what are your rights if you have a trip booked?

 On Tuesday, the Jordanian airspace was temporarily closed after ballistic missiles targeted at Israel were intercepted over Jordan – including over Amman – resulting in flight cancellations and diversions.

-Jordan, a popular winter sun destination for tourists, shares its northern border with both Israel and Syria, and travellers with trips booked may be questioning whether to book a holiday there.
+Jordan, a popular winter sun destination for tourists, shares its northern border with both Israel and Syria, and travellers with trips booked may be questioning whether to holiday there.

 Here’s the latest travel advice for Jordan, plus all the key questions and answers.